ian-derrington/general/gpt_info_and_links.md

 - ‼️ [RLHF basics by hugging face](https://huggingface.co/blog/rlhf) A realy good intro to parse again.
 - [RLHF for Palm in Pytorch](https://github.com/lucidrains/PaLM-rlhf-pytorch)
 - [AligningLargeLanguageModelsthroughSyntheticFeedback](https://arxiv.org/abs/2305.13735) Using a heirarchy of systems to

+### AI-enabled ranking

+- [Can foundation models label data like humans?](https://huggingface.co/blog/llm-leaderboard) using GPT to review model outputs produced biased results.
+Changing the prompt doesn't really help to de-bias it.
+Lots of additional considerations surrounding model evaluation
+-

 ## Prompt and optimization
 - [Large Language Models Can Self Improve](https://arxiv.org/pdf/2210.11610.pdf) Using Chain of thought to provide better examples and then fine-tune the LLM.